minichdemo/UltrasonicSensorDemo1/README.md

 INTRODUCTION

--Welcome to the UltraSonic motion detector.
+- Welcome to the UltraSonic motion detector.
 This program detects motion utilizing an HC-SRO4 Ultra sonic sensor and takes a picture using a raspberry pi with a raspberry pi camera.

 REQUIREMENTS